sreekotay/reefer/README.md

 # Sections #
-- `data`: maybe object or array (will be converted to object with all properties undefined)
+- `state`: maybe object or array (will be converted to object with all properties undefined)
+- `data`: your non-reactive component data
 - `mutate`: function called whenever data is updates
 - `template`: function() called when you should render to this.rootEl.
 The preferred model is to provide a series of html updates via `this.html()`
 - `listeners`: map of function(props, el) DOM handlers